abstractqqq/polars_ds_extension/README.md

 ## Other Extensions ?

 More stats, clustering, etc. It is simply a matter of willingness and market demand.

+## Future Plans

+I am open to make this package a Python frontend for other machine learning processes/models with Rust packages at the backend.
+There are some very interesting packages to incorporate, such as k-medoids.
+But I do want to stick with Faer as a Rust linear algebra backend and I do want to keep it simple for now.

 # Disclaimer